gerardpc/python-course/docs/programming/sql/select_statements.md

 Gives you a table of cities in MA with more than 5 addresses and the number of addresses in each city.

+## CASE

-The CASE statement goes through conditions as and `if/elif` statement, and returns a column.
-E.g.
+The CASE statement goes through conditions as and `if/elif` statement, and returns a column:

 ```sql
 SELECT OrderID, Quantity,
 CASE